DINESH18032004/Control-of-Relay-Using-IoT-controller/README.md

-## Developed By : DINESH KUMAR R
+## NAME : DINESH KUMAR R
-## Register No : 212222110010
+## REGISTER NO : 212222110010
-# Control-of-Relay-Using-IoT-controller
+# EX 02 :Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller